-To use EAP-TLS security, the machine must already have the EAP-TLS certificates downloaded onto it.
-Check with the IT manager.
+Important Note: To use EAP-TTLS security, the machine must already have the EAP-TTLS certificates downloaded onto it from a Certificate Authority (CA).
+Please check with your IT administrator.

-- 1. If EAP-TLS is supported, choose EAP-TLS from the drop-down menu on the right, then click the Configure button. - 2.
-Select the appropriate certificate authority from the list.
+- 1. If EAP-TLS is supported, choose EAP-TLS from the drop-down menu on the right, then click the Configure button. - Select the appropriate certificate authority from the list.
 The server/domain name and the login name are filled in automatically from the certificate information.
 Click OK. - 3.
 Click OK. - 4.
 Activate the profile.